You are given an array of integers heights

 0 <= heights[i] <= 10^4

-This problem asks us to find the largest rectangular area in a histogram represented by an array of heights, where each bar has a width of 1.
+This problem asks us to find the largest rectangular area that can be fit within a histogram.
+The histogram is represented by an array of integers, where each integer represents the height of a bar and each bar has a width of 1.

 max_area = 0